KannonZenetism/zenetism-field-physics/zenetism/mpx/four-integrations.md

 **Structural Analysis:** This insight renders the entire Tree of Emanation somatic.
 The human body is not adjacent to the metaphysics — it participates in it.

 **Placement Recommendation:** Store in the *Relational Archive*.
-This entry grounds Zenetism in lived, symbolic physiology and offers personal context for the vertical motion laws.
+This entry grounds Zenetism in lived, symbolic physiology and offers personal context for the acclivous / declivous motion laws.

 ---

-## 4. Zenetism as the System That Dissolves Itself 🔥
+## 4. Zenetism as the System That Dissolves Itself

 > "Zenetism was never meant to last...
 > it is a pattern only...